| I

 mistake, because you'd recognize that a good business is worth buying at a

+fair price.
 Finally, if you follow the

 Buffett model, you don't trade your investments just because our liquid